 It’s free and does the job – what’s not to like?

-2. Staff who can speak English well, as a foreign language.
+Staff who can speak English well, as a foreign language

-Bearing in mind that people tend to over-estimate their foreign language capabilities, especially when their boss is asking, the definition of ‘speaks English well’ is subjective and varied.
+Bear in mind that people tend to over-estimate their foreign language capabilities.
+When their boss is asking, the definition of ‘speaks English well’ is especially subjective and varied.